cable-access channel—Beloit Access Television, located in the CELEB facility on Grand Avenue.

 CELEB—the Center for Entrepreneurship in Liberal Education at Beloit, located at 437-439 E. Grand Ave., contains physical space and resources from which students can launch ventures of their own design.
 The center contains the student Ventures Lab, funded by the Coleman Foundation, and the Myers Institute for the Art of Business and the Business of Art, funded by David Myers'49, which features Gallery ABBA, an art gallery run by students.
 CELEB also features a recording studio and computerized suites for film and video editing, sound editing and effects, musical composition, computer-generated art and Beloit Access Television, a cable access television station.
 The WISE ("What is Social Excellence?") foundation is a unit of CELEB.

-Center for Language Studies (CLS)—Beloit's summertime intensive language program offers instruction in Arabic, Chinese, Japanese, and Russian and operates through the college's Office of Summer Programs.
+Center for Language Studies (CLS)—Beloit's summertime intensive language program offers instruction in Chinese, Japanese, and Russian and operates through the college's Office of Summer Programs.

 Center for the Liberal Arts in Practice—houses the office for Community-Based Learning, the Office of Career Services, and the Campus and Community Outreach Center in the building formerly known as Field and Career Services.

-Center for the Sciences—Opened in the fall of 2008, the center is home to the biology, chemistry, geology, math and computer science, physics and astronomy and psychology departments; interdisciplinary programs in bio-chemistry, environmental studies, health and society; and the Center for Language Studies program in the summer.
-The center contains labs, classrooms, common areas, student and faculty offices, the 60-seat Porter Brown Auditorium (room 150), and the Keefer Kang Conference Room, which offers international video-conferencing capabilitities.
+Center for the Sciences—Opened in the fall of 2008, the center is home to the biology, chemistry, geology, math and computer science, physics and astronomy and psychology departments; interdisciplinary programs in bio-chemistry, cognitive science, environmental studies, health and society; and the Center for Language Studies program in the summer.
+The center contains labs, classrooms, common areas, student and faculty offices, the 60-seat Porter Brown Auditorium (room 150), and the Keefer Kang Conference Room, which offers international video-conferencing capabilities.
 It is a 116,000 square-foot four-story building featuring a four-story atrium, vegetated roof, high recycled/reused content, water conservation features, natural landscaping, a rain garden, and other sustainable features.
 The building also has advanced technological features that allow students to conduct research on how it uses energy.
 It won a Design Excellence Honor Award in 2009 from the Chicago Chapter of the American Institute of Architects and LEED certification at the platinum (the highest) level.
 See LEED entry.

 century—generally, do not capitalize it (the 19th century or 19th-century architecture), except when part of a proper name or title (Century 21 Realty; Life of the 21st Century by John Smith).
 Only hyphenate when the word century forms a compound modifier.
 Avoid Microsoft Word's occasional superscripting of the suffix (e.g., not 21st century, but 21st century).